DS-Without-Tears/DS-Without-Tears/index.md

 - Software: A web browser (Chrome, Firefox, Edge, etc.)
 - A UWO account for OWL access
 - A Google account (e.g. Gmail) for Google Colab
-    - We do not need to know this account name, you just need it to run code on the web
 - A GitHub account (we will help you set this up)
     - Most content will only be available through GitHub

 **Not** required:

+- Previous experience with programming languages
-- Any particular programs/editors
+- Any particular software (other than the web browser that you're using to view this page)
     - Installing Python is *NOT* required, all work can be done in Google Colab.
 - A Google account that is associated with any of your personal information
+    - You need a Google account to run code on Colab, but that's it.
+Feel free to make a dummy account with no personal info and a simple, easy-to-remember password.

 # Navigation Information

 This is the public-facing website for this bootcamp.
-Once you've registered for the boocamps (and a GitHub account), you'll be able to see (most of) the content on [ the GitHub page](https://github.com/DS-Without-Tears).
+Once you've registered for the boocamps (and a GitHub account), you'll be able to see (most of) the content on [the GitHub page](https://github.com/DS-Without-Tears).

 For the activities and assessments, we may ask you to submit work by uploading them to a GitHub repository.
 You'll need to create this repository as a part of the [DS-Without-Tears](https://github.com/DS-Without-Tears) organization.
 Please see the file CreatingGitHubRepos.md in [this repository](https://github.com/DS-Without-Tears/2021-Winter-Content) for a description of this process (only successfully registerd participants will be able to open that link).

+OWL will be our main venue for disseminating information.
+We've set up TODO lists, assessment instructions, and bonus videos to explain some of the more difficult concepts.
+Once registered, you'll be added to the OWL site.